patharanordev/deliveryroute/README.md

 So you can define your route with "AM5" etc.
 ```

 After you have added routes already, you can calculate delivery cost by using command `findcost` and following  first alphbet of source/destination in uppercase.
-In each node will be separate be `-`, please refer example below :
+In each node will be separate with `-`, please refer example below :

 ```
 findcost A-B-C
 ```

 If your route can't be solved, it will show `No Such Route`.
-Show command type `help`.
+Show all commands, type `help`.

 Command :
 ```